A Startup’s Guide to Business Ethics and Social ResponsibilityBusiness Advice & Research

 2. Integrate ethics into your hiring process.

 One way to focus on business ethics early on is to integrate it into your hiring process.
-By being selective about who gets to join your company, you can save time, money, and conflict over tough choices later on.
+By being selective about who you choose to hire, you can save time, money, and conflict over tough choices later on.

 In the interview process, ask questions that elicit a candidate’s decision-making tendencies.